Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Trapped fireshell (halo) around black hole horizon

-As shown in Fig.~\ref{plasma}, the mean-free path (\ref{ttime}) are small; photons and pairs are not free streaming outward, and the luminosity $L_\gamma=4\pi r^2\rho_\gamma c$ represents the diffusion flux of photons and pairs inside the halo.
-In the microscopic scale around each local point $r$ of the halo, random particle collisions in all directions, the thermal equilibrium state and temperature $T_\gamma(r)$ are isotropic without any preferential direction.
-However, at the macroscopic scale, the temperature $T_\gamma(r)$ gradient is large in the radial direction due to the strong gravitational field near the horizon.
+Photons and pairs in the fireshell are not freely streaming outward, because the mean-free path (\ref{ttime}) is small, shown in Fig.~\ref{plasma}.
+On the microscopic scale, a local spacetime around each local point $(r,t)$ inside the fireshell, random particle collisions in all directions, the thermal equilibrium state and temperature $T_\gamma(r)$ are spatially isotropic without any preferential direction.
+However, on the macroscopic scale, the temperature $T_\gamma(r)$ has a large gradient in the radial direction due to the strong gravitational field near the horizon.
+Such a temperature $T_\gamma(r)$ gradient results in a radially outward diffusion of photons and pairs inside the fireshell.
+Following the photon-pair energy density $\rho_\gamma(r)$ and its value (\ref{bcon}) near the horizon, we describe the diffusion by the flux $F_\gamma=\rho_\gamma c$ and luminosity $L_\gamma=4\pi r^2\rho_\gamma c$, whose values near the horizon are